paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/methods.md

 **Combined Serial/Parallel System**

 Many complex space systems can be represented as a combination of serial and parallel systems.
-Through decomposition, the complex system can be simplified to determine its reliability with the before mentioned equations. {numref}`Figure 7.6` presents the RBD of a common system architecture, which can be analysed through decomposition of serial and parallel systems.
+Through decomposition, the complex system can be simplified to determine its reliability with the before mentioned equations. {numref}`Figure 7.6` presents the {term}`RBD` of a common system architecture, which can be analysed through decomposition of serial and parallel systems.

 Before the failure probability and reliability of this particular system consisting of three components (A, B and C) is determined, the system architecture has to be simplified in accordance with the Boolean logic.